Frequently Asked Questions

 We schedule adventures based on seasonal trends, so we have the best weather window possible.
 We avoid extreme times of year and do not operate when conditions demand specialized gear and skill to avoid things like hypothermia.
 Out on trips, we avoid traveling during times of day when thunderstorms are prevalent.
 We stay flexible and may change our route to better align with changing forecasts.

 Cancellations for adventures: All trips cancel if there is an incoming hurricane or tropical storm.
 We do sometimes also cancel for Nor'easters, depending on the time of year and type of trip.
 Sea kayaking trips cancel for small craft advisories and sometimes for winds above 15kt, depending on location.
-If your trip cancels, you can sign up for the rain date or get a refund.
+Please ensure you are available for the rain dates of your trip.
+Trips that cancel due to weather receive 75% refunds, or a transfer to the rain date at no charge.

 Cancellations